LeanneChan/Gentrification-Trends-In-NYC/_posts/2019-12-12-HomePrices.md

 <u style="color: #f768a1"> Average Price per Square Foot across Boroughs and Years</u>
 - The following plot was created using [Altair](https://altair-viz.github.io).
 - Click on the legend to filter to specific categories of price/sqft!
-- Hover over each cirlce to get more information about the year, price/sqft and borough!
+- Hover over each circle to get more information about the year, price/sqft and borough!

 <div id="DOF_priceByBorough"></div>